getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 ### Create an API with I/O to the database

 - First install the 'hapi-mongodb' package with `npm install -S hapi-mongodb`.
-- In the 'index.js' find and instead of the block that starts with `server.start(err => {...` paste this block:
+- In the 'index.js' find the block that starts with `server.start(err => {...`
+- Instead of that whole block paste this one but include your Database Connection String:

     ```javascript
     var MongoDB = require('hapi-mongodb');